gabby-01/Depression-Classification-Through-Natural-Language-Processing-Of-Social-Networking-Sites/README.md

 # Introduction 📖
-Depression is a widespread mental disorder affecting people globally, with notable disparities across different genders and regions.
-Recognizing the value of digital platforms in early detection, the aim of this project is to predict signs of user-generated depressive posts on SNS< enhancing the detection of mental health issues in digital communication spaces.
-With the implementation of NLP, the researcher leverages advanced models and extensive SNS data to address this critical health concern effectively.
+Depression is a widespread mental disorder that affects people globally, with significant disparities across different genders and regions.
+Recognizing the value of digital platforms in early detection, this project aims to predict signs of user-generated depressive posts on social networking sites (SNS), enhancing the detection of mental health issues in digital communication spaces.
+Leveraging advanced Natural Language Processing (NLP) models and extensive SNS data, this research addresses this critical health concern effectively.

 # Aim & Objectives 🎯
 **Aim**: To predict signs of user-generated depressive posts on SNS, enhancing the detection of mental health issues in digital communication spaces.